molepi-precmed/mrhevo/README.md

 Mendelian randomization has been widely used to study causal effects of exposures (broadly defined to include behavioural traits, biomarkers and gene expression levels) on diseases.
 The biggest methodological challenge is how to infer causality when some of the genetic instruments have direct (pleiotropic) effects on the outcome that are not mediated through the exposure under study.
 These pleiotropic effects are not directly observed, and their distribution over the instruments is unknown.

 Inference of causal effects can be tackled like any other statistical problem, by computing the likelihood (or posterior distribution) of the parameter of interest (the causal effect) while marginalizing over the distribution of nuisance variables (in this case the pleiotropic effects).
 If we can compute the posterior distribution of the parameter of interest, we can obtain the likelihood by dividing by the prior on that parameter.
+There is no need to exclude weak instruments because they are correctly handled by Bayesian inference.

 As the form of the distribution of pleiotropic effects over loci is unknown, any realistic statistical model has to specify a prior that encompassses a broad family of symmetric distributions ranging from a spike-and-slab to a Gaussian.
 An initial implementation of this approach has been been described by [Berzuini et al (2020)](https://doi.org/10.1093/biostatistics/kxy027).
 They specify a horseshoe prior for the pleiotropic effects, and generate the posterior distribution of all model parameters, including the causal effect parameter, by Markov chain Monte Carlo sampling.
 An implementation that uses only summary statistics has been described by [Grant and Burgess (2023)](https://doi.org/10.1016/j.ajhg.2023.12.002) as "MR-HORSE.
 The methods used in this package differ from MR-HORSE in that: